MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/install-csu-dev-env.md

 1. Select **Add**.

 > [!NOTE]
-> By default SSL Certificates are issued for 1 year.
-It's critical that you have a plan for updating the SSL cert associated to this Azure App registration and the Sealed CSU at least one month prior to expiration.
-Failure to perform this planned update will lead to the Sealed CSU no longer being able to communicate with Commerce HQ.
-See section Updating an expired SSL Certificate for steps to apply a new SSL certificate.
+> SSL certificates are issued for one year by default.
+It's critical that you have a plan to update the SSL certificate associated with your Azure App registration and the Sealed CSU at least one month before expiration.
+Failure to perform this planned update results in the Sealed CSU no longer being able to communicate with Commerce headquarters.
+For instructions on how to apply a new SSL certificate, see (Update an expired SSL certificatec)[#update-an-expired-SSL-certificate].

 ## Update Commerce headquarters